 To keep your food safe, make sure you follow the instructions for sterilization and processing times exactly.
 Also, be aware that this canning procedure works for most fruits and pickle recipes, but low acid foods and combinations, such as meats and most un-pickled vegetables, require processing for longer times in a pressure cooker.

-Nothing beats biting into the first strawberry of spring, but a close second is popping open a jar of homemade strawberry jam in the middle of winter and revisiting the fresh tastes of the summer garden.
-To learn about other ways to preserve your garden harvest click here.
+Nothing beats biting into the first strawberry of spring, but a close second is popping open a jar of homemade berry jam in the middle of winter and revisiting the fresh tastes of the summer garden.
+To learn about other ways to preserve your garden harvest see our article, Preserving Your Summer Harvest.